COVID-19 and the cost of vaccine nationalism

 What is the issue?

 Millions of people worldwide have been infected with COVID-19 and so far, more than a million have lost their lives because of the pandemic.
 A huge global research effort is taking place to bring a fast-tracked vaccine to the market.
-As of late October 2020, there are more than 165 vaccines being developed, with some already in human trials.
+As of late October 2020, there were more than 165 vaccines being developed, with some already in human trials.

 But even when a safe and effective COVID-19 vaccine or treatment is eventually developed, further challenges will emerge with regards to the manufacturing and distribution process of it.